-- 72. Like the Withdrawal Mechanism, Te Whakakitenga o Waikato is also committed to providing a formal pathway for hapuu of Waikato to include their claims in the Waikato-Tainui Remaining Claims Mandate, should they decide to do so. - 73.
-Waikato hapuu can choose to include their claims by following the process set out here: - a) Written notice from mandated hapuu representatives of the intention to include the claims of their hapuu must be provided to the Waikato-Tainui Negotiator; - b) Notice must clearly identify the Wai claims that are to be included; - c) Notice must outline the decision-making process undertaken by the hapuu; and - d) Notice must include a request to meet to discuss these matters.

-- 74. Requests for a contribution to funding a process of this nature would be considered by Te Arawhiti. - 75.
+- 74. Like the Withdrawal Mechanism, Te Whakakitenga o Waikato is also committed to providing a formal pathway for hapuu of Waikato to include their claims in the Waikato-Tainui Remaining Claims Mandate, should they decide to do so.
+This will be available for hapuu up until the signing of a deed of settlement. - 75.
+Waikato hapuu can choose to include their claims by following the process set out here: - i.
+Written notice from mandated hapuu representatives of the intention to include the claims of their hapuu must be provided to the Waikato-Tainui Negotiator; - ii.
+Notice must clearly identify the Wai claims that are to be included; - iii.
+Notice must outline the decision-making process undertaken by the hapuu; and - iv.
+Notice must include a request to meet to discuss these matters. - 76.
+Requests for a contribution to funding a process of this nature would be considered by Te Arawhiti. - 77.
 The Waikato-Tainui Negotiator will provide a written acknowledgment of the request to include claims, along with a proposed date to meet (within a reasonable timeframe) to discuss any necessary details.